apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 ---
-title: Writing a To-Do App with GraphQL and Web Components
 description: Learn how to write a To-Do list app with Apollo Elements and GraphQL.
-Use declarative HTML and JavaScript components and built-in web platform standards.
+Use declarative, standards-based components to write maintainable, future-proof code.
 tags:
   - graphql
   - webcomponents